jdede/inet-showcases/docs/visualizer/networknode/index.md

 customized  by setting the display string of the node in the network description file (NED).
 The display string can be set by tags.
 We can customize the icon by specifying the `i` display string tag.
 It has three arguments:
 - The first argument specifies the icon to be used.
-The `OMNeT++` image path is used to find the image. <!-- TODO -->
+The `i` display string tag is used to find the image, just like with the OMNeT++ image path or the `cIconFigure` class.
-For example, the `misc/car2` name resolves to the `inet/images/misc/car2.png` file.
 - The second argument specifies the color of the icon, and it accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
 - The third argument defines the colorization amount of the icon.
 It is as a number